 No matter what you think the answer to that question is, you can always know them better.

-How can you get to know them better?
-You need a CRM for ecommerce to help you gain more insights into your buyers.
+And how can you get to know them better?
+You need an ecommerce CRM to help you gain more insights into your buyers’ behavior.

 When we say CRM (also known as Customer Relationship Management software), you may think of Salesforce or Microsoft Dynamics and wonder if these solutions would really serve your business needs.
 After all, your sales process is very different than the B2B companies this software was built to serve — you don’t have an army of salespeople on the phone, your sales cycle is shorter, and your target audience is far larger than most B2B businesses.

 That’s why you need CRM software that is designed specifically for businesses that sell directly to consumers: a B2C CRM.